So we rework the previous example and treat the oranges as a money equivalent stock item.

 Converting stock purchase as money

 The conversion of amounts of things to their monetary value is a key element of accounting records.
-This makes it much possible to create accounts
+This makes it possible to create accounts

 So we are going to represent the stock as money and at the cost price.
 This is not present